LeeVD/plasma-applet-net-bandwidth-monitor/README.md

     - Show WiFi signal strength

 TO FIX:
+- Time update interval is broken.
+Wont update when set to new 'n seconds' period.
 - Missing 'UP/DOWN traffic' icons on some distros ***should be fixed in v0.1.1***